-Note: If you disable the Capture Composite Instance State check box, the Recent Instances section does not show instances in need of fault recovery as running.
+Note: If you disable the Capture Composite Instance State check box, the Recent Instances section does not show instances requiring fault recovery as running.
 However, these instances in need of recovery are still running and display in the Recoverable column of the Component Metrics section of this page, regardless of whether the instances state is captured or not.